Valarie Bell, Primary Instructor

 She began assisting with Halls Atlanta Floral Design School in her early teens, receiving formal training on various styles and mechanics.
 Discovering that she had the necessary knowledge and experience to teach others her trade, she quickly became Lead Assistant and substituted occasionally for absent Instructors.
 Over the last decade, Jessica has worked with special event and floral groups including Britt Wood Designs, Moore and Associates, Parties to Die For, and Laura Taylor’s The Perfect Stem.
 In 2014 she created and opened her own floral and special event design company, With Bells On, with her mother Valarie Bell.

 Jessica’s forte is stylish ceremony décor for weddings, and her class this year will be amazing!
-Be sure to check out our new class, “Ceremony Florals”.
+Be sure to check out our class, “Ceremony Florals”.
 It’s an exploration of the different styles of florals used to create the perfect wedding!